 24 Feb Types of Air Duct Systems

-Types of Air Ducts
+Types of Air Duct Systems

 While all air ducts function similarly to distribute air throughout a building, they can be differentiated by various means, such as the airtightness of their construction, how well air flows through them and their shape.
 Some air duct types deliver air from outside the property, and some distribute air within a building.
 There are many different ways these air duct systems operate and how they collect or filter their air supply.